-- · principles for best practice portfolio management; - an investment strategy centred on a defined return objective over the long term and within a defined risk limit; and - responsible investment policies to meet the requirement to avoid prejudice.
+- principles for best practice portfolio management; - an investment strategy centred on a defined return objective over the long term and within a defined risk limit; and - responsible investment policies to meet the requirement to avoid prejudice to New Zealand's reputation as a responsible member of the world community.

-How the Authority does this is described in its Statement of Intent 2017.
+How the Authority does this is described in its Statement of Intent 2017 which covers the period from 2017 to 2021.

-Investment Performance Expectations for 2018/2019
+Investment Performance Expectations for 2019/2020